SensehacK/dev-cheatsheet/architecture/behavioral/navigation_coordinator.md

 It will take `ViewController` as one of its parameters in order to present those view controllers on the current stack.

-Its responsibilities could also fallback on always providing some view which is interactable for the end user and able to quickly recover from any state to a certain state which will not make the user be in locked zone.
+Its responsibilities could also fallback on always providing some view which is interact-able for the end user and able to quickly recover from any state to a certain state which will not make the user be in locked zone.
 By locked zone I mean no UI interactions are possible and the only way out of this zone / screen / state is killing the app and relaunching it again.
 We don't want to serve our end users with this kind of user experience UX.

 ```swift